kranack/outlook-for-linux/app/config/README.md

 # Additional Documentation

-The Teams for Linux project includes several extra features that enhance its functionality.
+The Outook for Linux project includes several extra features that enhance its functionality.
 For detailed instructions on each feature, please refer to the corresponding documentation:

-- **Multiple Teams Instances:**
+- **Multiple Outook Instances:**
-  If you want to run multiple instances of Teams for Linux simultaneously, refer to the [Multiple Instances README](MULTIPLE_INSTANCES.md).
+  If you want to run multiple instances of Outook for Linux simultaneously, refer to the [Multiple Instances README](MULTIPLE_INSTANCES.md).

 - **Custom Backgrounds:**